To make your preparation easier here I have listed a complete guide to the Annapurna to know before trekking in the region.

 Permit and TIMS for Annapurna Base Camp Trek

 Annapurna Base Camp lies inside the Annapurna Conservation Area, so the trekkers must obtain an ACAP entry permit.
-The ACAP permit can be obtained from Nepal Tourism Board.
+The ACAP permit can be obtained from the Nepal Tourism Board.

 TIMS cards can be obtained from both Kathmandu and Pokhara.